kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-18-austria-left-griezmann-open-when-they-counter-pressed-france.md

     <figcaption>Figure 3.1 - France win back the ball near the half-way line, play the ball to Antoine Griezmann, and Griezmann passes the ball over the top to Kylian Mbappe.</figcaption>
 </figure>

 Unfortunately for France, they never found that pass to Griezmann once in the match.
 They did create a situation in which Griezmann received the ball in similar conditions, not originating from a pass out the back but as a result of France doing the pressing when Austria had the ball.
-They won back the ball, quickly got it to Grizemann on the group, and he played the ball over the top to Mbappe resulting in one of their clearest goal-scoring chances.
+They won back the ball, quickly got it to Grizemann on the ground, and he played the ball over the top to Mbappe resulting in one of their clearest goal-scoring chances.
 He should have scored.

 This open space for one of the advanced midfielders or forwards is a feature of Austria's counter-press that could be exploited by someone like Xavi Simmons for the Netherlands or Sebastian Szyzmański for Poland.
 Whoever is the free man in the half-space behind the forwards should be targeted as the outlet.